Survival Tips for Clothing Emergencies - Use a Sewing Kit

 Make Using Your Sewing Kit a Habit

-Hopefully, you are convinced to get one of these must-have sewing kits.
+Hopefully, you realize the benefit of having one of these must-have sewing kits for your own use.
 If you do not already have one, why not give the sewing kit a try?
-There's always clothing that has loose buttons, need to have sewing reinforcements or other type repairs done.
+You may already have clothing with loose buttons, frayed hems or items needing other types of repair.

 Be confident that as long as you have your sewing kit -- whatever happens, you will be prepared for those unexpected clothing emergencies -- at any time and at any place.